reddiyo-os/flutter-slides-gdg-boulder/README.md

 ## Getting Started

 This project is a starting point for a Flutter web application.
 It's not refined but it has some good examples on how to implement some web specific features.
 It was created to run in your browser (Chrome is best).
 To run the project, make sure you have Flutter installed and you are on the Master channel.
-Then run the following in your terminal.
+You will also need to enable web support by running:

+`flutter config --enable-web`

+To open the project in chrome run:

 `flutter run -d chrome`

+## PDF Version

+The slides are also available in this project as a PDF in `assets/flutter-news-gdg-deck.pdf`.

 ## Flutter Resources